Kinolau Community Native Species Art Exhibit

 Submit your artwork

 This is a call to anyone interested in expressing their aloha for our native species through art.
-We’re looking for original artwork that reflects one of the following three native species:
+We’re looking for original artwork that reflects one of the following two native species:

 -